 Once we’ve had a good breakfast to start our day, we’ll head south to the port of Landeyjahöfn and board the ferry to the fascinating island of Heimaey, in the Westman Islands.
 We’ll tour the island and learn about the various volcanic eruptions that formed it, including the Eldfell eruption of 1973, which partially buried the main town and nearly filled in the town’s harbor.
 A visit to the Eldheimar museum, dedicated to the eruption, is included.

 Following our group lunch on the island we’ll board the ferry to return to the mainland and back to Hotel Ranga.
-After we enjoy our group dinner at the hotel we’ll have use of the hotel’s observatory to scan the sky for northern lights.
+Enjoy our group dinner at the hotel, then we’ll again scan the sky for auroral displays and have use of the hotel’s observatory.

-Westward bound again to the capital city of Reykjavík, in late afternoon, we arrive at Hotel Borg, our home for the next two nights.
+Westward bound again to the capital city of Reykjavík, we arrive at Hotel Borg, our home for the next two nights.
 Centrally located, a short walk from Reykjavík’s City Hall and City Library, this 4-star property offers art deco style throughout and elegantly appointed rooms with an extensive array of modern amenities.
-After check-in there will be time to take a walk around the city center and have dinner (on your own).
-And if the sky is clear, our bus driver will take us beyond the city for an optional northern lights tour.
+After check-in and a group lunch, there will be plenty of time to take a walk around the city center and have dinner (on your own).
+And if the sky is clear, our bus driver will take us beyond the city for an optional northern lights viewing session.

 After the guided tour, you have the rest of the afternoon free to explore the city, with lunch on your own today.
 Here are a few suggestions for places to see on your free time: